Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    adapter.registerRFCOMMServiceByUUID(serviceUUID, 'My service');
    ```

-   > **Note**
+   > [!NOTE]
    > For P2P communication between 2 instances of the same application, the UUID can be hard-coded in your application.
-To retrieve the UUID of a Bluetooth device, use the `BluetoothDevice` object (in [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html#BluetoothDevice), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html#BluetoothDevice) and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html#BluetoothDevice) applications).
+To retrieve the UUID of a Bluetooth device, use the `BluetoothDevice` object (in [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html#BluetoothDevice), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html#BluetoothDevice), and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html#BluetoothDevice) applications).
 The object has an array of UUIDs available for the device.

-   When the service has been successfully registered, the `BluetoothServiceSuccessCallback` interface (in [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html#BluetoothServiceSuccessCallback), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html#BluetoothServiceSuccessCallback) and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html#BluetoothServiceSuccessCallback) applications) is triggered.
+   When the service has been successfully registered, the `BluetoothServiceSuccessCallback` interface (in [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html#BluetoothServiceSuccessCallback), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html#BluetoothServiceSuccessCallback), and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html#BluetoothServiceSuccessCallback) applications) is triggered.

 3. Before establishing a connection, your device must be bonded with a peer device.
-For more information, see [Creating a Bond with a Bluetooth Device](#creating-a-bond-with-a-bluetooth-device).
+For more information, see [Create a Bond with a Bluetooth Device](#create-a-bond-with-a-bluetooth-device).

 4. To connect to the server device, use the `connectToServiceByUUID()` method on the client device: